Keith Mitchell gets his first PGA Tour win, taking Honda

 “I’ve got an outside chance, for sure,” Palmer said when he was done.

+“It was good for the fans,” said Koepka, the Palm Beach County native and two-time defending U.S. Open champion.
+“They got what they wanted, a good tournament, two of the bigger names coming down the stretch and having a chance to win.
+That’s what this golf course will do.”

-Singh, the 56-year-old who was bidding to become the oldest winner of a PGA Tour event ever —Sam Snead was 52 when he won the 1965 Greater Greensboro Open— was right there until the end.
-Singh, who hasn’t won on this tour since 2008, settled for outright sixth after a final-round 70.
-He had a birdie putt for a share of the lead on the par-3 15th, leaving a 25-footer well short.
+Singh, the 56-year-old who was bidding to become the oldest winner of a PGA Tour event ever — Sam Snead was 52 when he won the 1965 Greater Greensboro Open — was right there until the end.
+Singh, who hasn’t won on this tour since 2008, settled for outright sixth after a 70.

 Clark, the third-round leader, was two shots clear of everybody when he made an uphill putt from just right of the green on the par-4 4th, that birdie making him 9 under.
 But he made bogeys on four of his next eight holes, falling off the pace.